-PSHE – Sex and drugs education
+PSHE – Sex education

 At MJS, we teach Sex education in accordance with the Kirklees Toolkit, which is taught across schools in Kirklees.
 This ensures a graduated, age-appropriate programme of sex and relationship education as your child moves up the school.
 This is taught in Year 6.